Skip to content

 Custom Configuration

 The script framework-configure.sh is used to derive a configuration from a template.
-It takes two parameters:
+If only --framework flag is used, default templates are used for deriving configuration.
+The default templates are available at:

-Thus, you can modify the configuration by replacing the default configuration template with a customized one.
-This way, your custom configuration template is reusable for different jobs.
-You can start with a copy of the default configuration ahead of your interactive session:
+To initialize the configuration using custom template, the framework-configure.sh can be used with flag and respective value --template <MY_CUSTOM_TEMPLATE>.
+This way, the custom configuration template is reusable for different jobs.
+One can start with a copy of the default configuration ahead of the interactive session as follows,

 After you have changed my-config-template, you can use your new template in an interactive job with: